With my gratitude to BellatorDei for the graphic.

 For my experience of having lived in once-Catholic Europe suggests that understanding of the Church still remains more vivid in those countries.

-But here, here in post-Protestant, ‘pluralistic’ England, there seems almost no concept at all that the Church is an Organism – and not a moral code, nor simply a way of belief.
+But here, here in post-Protestant, ‘pluralistic’ England, there seems almost no concept at all that the Church is an Organism—and not merely a moral code, teaching or way of belief and practice.

-Yes, it is in the post-Protestant world that the confusion seems to me the gravest of all.
+Yes, it is above all in the post-Protestant Anglosphere that this confusion reigns.

-And last time, I found myself stammering before this world problem.
+Last time, I found myself stammering before this world problem.
+For the ‘pluralistic’ Anglosphere dominates our planet.

-I found myself stammering before a worldview which seems to see an equivalency between the action of the Holy Spirit in the various Protestant confessions and the Power of the Sacraments in the Church – Catholic and Orthodox.
+And still I stammer before the enormity of a worldview that sees an equivalency between, say, the action of the Holy Spirit in the various Protestant confessions and the Power of the Sacraments in the Church – Catholic and Orthodox.

-We cannot now go into all the deep reasons for that controversial distinction.
+We cannot now enter into all the deep reasons for that controversial distinction.

-However, let me say that it has much to do with what I have invoked here: the profound confusion that exists concerning the MYSTERY of the Church – particularly in the post-Protestant world.
+But it has much to do with what we invoke: the profound confusion that exists concerning the MYSTERY of the Church – particularly in the post-Protestant world.

 And it has to do with confusion around equivalency: supposing that there may be little difference between the action of the Holy Spirit in Protestant worship and between the action of the Sacraments of the Catholic and Orthodox Churches.